microsoft/vscode-test-web/README.md

 - run `yarn sample` to launch VS Code Browser with the `sample` extension bundled in this repo.

-- run `yarn sample-test` to launch VS Code Browser running the extension tests of the  `sample` extension bundled in this repo.
+- run `yarn sample-tests` to launch VS Code Browser running the extension tests of the  `sample` extension bundled in this repo.

 ## License